 Game drive in the Park and Boat ride at Kazinga Channel.Queen Elizabeth National Park is one of the most diverse ecosystems in Africa.
 The open savannah dotted with Acacia and Euphorbia trees provide habitat for elephants, lions, leopards, Uganda Kobs and big herds of buffaloes.
 Ten primate species including chimpanzees are present.

-Accomodation and Safari Lodges
+Accommodation and Safari Lodges in Lake Kivu

 Gorilla Nest Lodge